Skip to main content

 • Stanford researchers have developed a new optical cavity design capable of efficiently capturing single photons from individual atom qubits, according to www.bez-kabli.pl.

-• This innovation allows for the simultaneous readout of information from numerous qubits, directly addressing a critical bottleneck in quantum computing development, sciencedaily reported.
+• This innovation allows for the simultaneous readout of information from numerous qubits, directly addressing a critical bottleneck in quantum computing development, ScienceDaily reported.

-• The study, published in Nature, outlines a clear path towards creating quantum networks that could support up to a million qubits, as confirmed by stanford University.
+• The study, published in Nature, outlines a clear path towards creating quantum networks that could support up to a million qubits, as confirmed by Stanford University.

 • Senior author Jon Simon highlighted that the new cavity architecture efficiently guides emitted light, overcoming previous limitations in fast qubit readout.